mkrogemann/couchdb_connector/README.md

 All create and update operations expect valid JSON documents.
 All read operations return JSON strings exactly as they come from CouchDB.

+In addition to this representation, Release 0.4 introduced a second format for documents.
+Users can now also retrieve and ingest documents represented as nested Maps.

 The connector also offers functions to manage users and admins.
 These functions have been implemented to support testing of authentication and most users will probably manage users through different tools.